Google Pixel 9 Pro and 9 Pro XL review: Changing of the guard

 (Image credit: Nicholas Sutrich / Android Central)

-One thing that ended up causing quite a bit of frustration was the in-screen fingerprint sensor.
+Something that has caused frustration is the in-screen fingerprint sensor.
 When using these phones without a screen protector, everything works as advertised.
 That all changed as soon as we installed a screen protector on the Pixel 9 Pro XL.

-Currently, I've only used the screen protector that comes with the Thinborne case, so I'm not sure if this is to blame, but unlocking the phone has become a hassle.
+With a screen protector installed, unlocking the phone has become a hassle.
 It seems to be less of a problem during the day, but as soon as I'm in an area with little light, it just doesn't work.

 Google Pixel 9 Pro XL next to Pixel 8 Pro and Pixel 7 Pro showing displays